amac81/Java_study/README.md

 # Java_study
-My Repository for Java exercises and small projects
+1st Repository for Java exercises and small projects